shinydevelopment/SimulatorStatusMagic/README.md

 ### I have a script to take my screenshots, can I automate this?

 Yes!
-SimulatorStatusMagic is also available via [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage) and as a standalone source release.
+SimulatorStatusMagic is available via [CocoaPods](http://cocoapods.org), [Carthage](https://github.com/Carthage/Carthage) and as a standalone source release.
 [Installation instructions](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/INSTALLATION.md) are available for each method.

-#### Tips

-We recommend only including `SDStatusBarManager` in your debug configuration so that this code is never included in release builds.

-When you want to apply a perfect status bar, call `[[SDStatusBarManager sharedInstance] enableOverrides]`.
+It is recommended to only include `SDStatusBarManager` in your debug configuration so that the code is never included in release builds.
+Then, when you want to apply a perfect status bar, call `[[SDStatusBarManager sharedInstance] enableOverrides]`.
 To restore the standard status bar, call `[[SDStatusBarManager sharedInstance] disableOverrides]`.

 ### Does this work on device?